-In most cases the answer will be yes, and that is because the Age Discrimination in Employment Act prohibits employers with 20 or more employees from cancelling group health coverage for current employees due to age, even when they turn 65 and become eligible for Medicare; and certain state laws may also prohibit even smaller employers from doing so2.
-Consequently, if they receive employer-provided health coverage immediately before age 65, they will most likely continue to have that same access after reaching 65.
+In most cases the answer will be yes, and that is because the Age Discrimination in Employment Act prohibits employers with 20 or more employees from cancelling group health coverage for current employees due to age, even when they turn 65 and become eligible for Medicare.
+Certain state laws may also prohibit even smaller employers from doing so.2 Consequently, if employees receive employer-provided health coverage immediately before age 65, they will most likely continue to have that same access after reaching 65.

 However, there is one big exception to the generalization above, which is that it may not apply if they intend to cut back to part-time.
 Many employers provide employer-provided health care to only full-time employees, so if they cut back to part-time, they may lose eligibility for coverage.
 If any of your clients plan to cut back to a part-time schedule once they reach age 65, encourage them to check their employer plan’s eligibility requirements to determine whether delaying Medicare enrollment is even an option for them.

 Assuming they answered yes to this first question, the next question is:

 Why should you remain enrolled in your employer-provided plan?

 There are a few reasons.
 The first is that individuals are permitted to enroll in Medicare even if they continue to have employer-provided coverage.
 In this circumstance, they are doubly covered for a relatively cheap price because Medicare Part A (hospitalization) is usually free, Medicare Part B (outpatient services) premiums are relatively inexpensive, and their employer-provided coverage is priced at group rates and usually subsidized by the employer.

 Another reason to keep employer-provided coverage is for their spouse.
 Remember, that unlike most employer-provided coverage that also covers a spouse, Medicare enrollment is always done on an individual basis.